Auburn jumps six spots to No. 11 in AP Top 25 poll

 The Zags – who earned 15 first-place votes after having 19 a week earlier – spent four weeks atop the poll and went 7-0 during their stint at No. 1 before the Bears leapfrogged them.
 Baylor has won four games since reaching No. 1 and plays at Kansas State on Monday night, when the Bears look to extend their program-record winning streak to 19 games.

-Before that, Michigan State, Kentucky, Duke, Louisville and Kansas had all appeared at No. 1.
+Before that, Michigan State, Kentucky, Duke, Louisville, and Kansas had all appeared at No. 1.
 None lasted more than two weeks or won more than twice before suffering a loss that would knock them out of the top spot.

 The Jayhawks earned the other first-place vote to remain ahead of fourth-ranked San Diego State, the last unbeaten team in Division I.